 CSM's Dental Assisting program is a two semester program, accredited by the Commission on Dental Accreditation.
 The program provides a comprehensive education in clinical dental assisting as preparation to sit for both the State (Registered Dental Assistant) and National (Certified Dental Assisting) examinations.
-Clinical experience is arranged at the Schools of Dentistry of the University of the Pacific, and in various dental offices in local area.
+Clinical experience is arranged at the University of California San Francisco Schools of Dentistry, and in various dental offices in local area.